ashishk8826/students-performance-prediction/README.md

 started to attract criticism in the research community for hiding their lack of novelty behind an elaborate metaphor.
-1.6 Comparison of existing approaches to the problem framed The integration of the k-Means algorithm with each one of the most recent natureinspired algorithms to overcome the drawback of the K-means algorithm which is falling in the local optima and to maximize clusters integrity.
+1.6 Comparison of existing approaches to the problem framed The integration of the k-Means algorithm with each one of the most recent nature inspired algorithms to overcome the drawback of the K-means algorithm which is falling in the local optima and to maximize clusters integrity.
 The various researches done in the areas of K-mean algorithm and it is concluded that when K-mean is used in combination with the other optimization technique like Salp swarm algorithm, Grey wolf